mozman/ezdxf/docs/source/dxfinternals/acis.rst

     .. attribute:: id

-        Unique id as int or -1 for id not acquired.
-The ACIS data embedded in DXF files do not use ids, dso the id is DXF files always -1.
+        Unique `id` as int or -1 for `id` not acquired.
+The ACIS data embedded in DXF files do not use ids, so the `id` in DXF files is always -1.

     .. attribute:: data